john-mckillip/ice-nine-media-app/IceNineMedia.Web/README.md

 - Ensure your browser is not caching the CSS during development.
 You can append a query string to the CSS file reference in your HTML, like so:

 <link href="css/output.css?v=@DateTime.UtcNow.Ticks" rel="stylesheet">

+### Building CSS for Production

+To build the CSS once without watching for changes (useful for CI/CD pipelines), run: npm run build:css

+#### Prerequisites:

+- Ensure all dependencies are installed by running: npm install

+#### Usage:

+1. Open a terminal in the `IceNineMedia.Web` directory.
+2. Run the command: npm run build:css
+3. The command will generate the `wwwroot/css/output.css` file for production use.